 How does the AVERAGEA function (DAX) work?

-Returns the average (arithmetic mean) of the values in a column.
-Handles text and non-numeric values.
+This function returns the average of the values in a column.
+Its return value is a decimal number and it handles both text and non-numeric values.

 AVERAGEA Formula Syntax